3D Scanning Services FAQs - Central Scanning

 What is the difference between accuracy, repeatability and resolution?

-Resolution is essentially the sharpness and level of detail the scanner can capture.
-A high-resolution scanner (<0.010mm) for example would scan a coin at high detail. low-resolution scanner miss the detail and look blurred like an out of tune tv!
+Resolution is essentially the sharpness and level of detail the scanner can capture. low-resolution scanner miss the detail and look blurred like an out of tune tv!
 0.010mm is how far apart points on point cloud from are each other, thus enable creation sharp/detailed imagery.
 Accuracy is generally speaking measured using 2 spheres of a known distance apart.
 The scanner measures them several times and the accuracy is then mathematically calculated and described using the centre point of the spheres.
 Accuracy is important for the majority of applications as scanners are often used for checking parts before added value processes and hence if incorrect, the added value would be wasted.

 Repeatability is the measure of the systems/process ability to repeat the measurement several times.
 In a lot of industries, this would involve 30 parts being measured by 3 different people with the part being removed and re-positioned in a fixture/holding device 30 times.
 This is then input into a spreadsheet which calculates repeatability.
 Good levels of repeatability is important as you generally need to be confident that the scanner you are buying will measure the same dimension time and time again within the specified tolerances.